themitosan/grpp/README.md

 Created by [TheMitoSan](https://bsky.app/profile/themitosan.bsky.social), this is a tool written in ts that aims to help importing / preserving git repos.

 > [!IMPORTANT]\
-> **GRPP is a tool that only focus on git repos.**
->
-> If you want to preserve GitHub repos including issues, releases and more - check out [jan9103's github-repo-backuper](https://github.com/Jan9103/github-repo-backuper).
+> **GRPP is a tool that only focus on git repos!** If you want to preserve GitHub repos including issues, releases and more - check out [jan9103's github-repo-backuper](https://github.com/Jan9103/github-repo-backuper).

 ## Table of contents
 - [Requirements](#requirements)